-For equities and ETFs, CAW takes into account the following factors:
+For equities and ETFs, CAW takes into account the following factors3:

-- The price: The price of the instrument is considered to be the main factor in determining the quality of execution. - The speed of execution: Speed of execution is a key factor in determining the quality of execution and CAW will seek to execute the order as quickly as possible while obtaining the best price. - The likelihood of execution and settlement: CAW seeks to limit as much as possible the risks of failure to execute or settle an order.
+- Price: The price of the instrument is considered to be the main factor in determining the quality of execution4. - Speed of execution: Speed of execution is a key factor in determining the quality of execution and CAW will seek to execute the order as quickly as possible while obtaining the best price. - Likelihood of execution and settlement: CAW seeks to limit as much as possible the risks of failure to execute or settle an order.
 For the majority of orders, the likelihood of execution is not a major factor to be taken into consideration by CAW, due to the low inherent risks of execution or settlement failure.
-However, when CAW considers - due to the characteristics of the order or instrument - that the risks of failure of execution or settlement are high, CAW may decide to consider the order as a 'care order'.
+However, when CAW considers - due to the characteristics of the order or instrument - that the risks of failure of execution or settlement are high, CAW may decide to manage the order.
 The execution strategy will then aim to find a balance between the likelihood of execution and settlement, price and speed of execution. - Any other relevant consideration or parameter liable to affect the quality or total cost of execution.